EbYVarghese18/DevOps_Project_04/README.md

     image for jokeapp-blue and jokeapp-green will be created The image will be pushed to the dockerhub
     The application will be deployed to k8s cluster by Argo
-5. Now to redirect the traffic from blue to green, update the service file with jokeapp-green selector:
+5. Now to redirect the traffic from blue to green, update the service file with jokeapp-green selector: <br>
-   selector:
+    selector: <br>
-    app: jokeapp-green
+    &nbsp;&nbsp;app: jokeapp-green <br>
 6. Refresh the live site's page and see the update

 # Notes: